Center for Science in the Public Interest

-The Center for Science in the Public Interest (CSPI) is a Washington, D.C.-based non-profit watchdog and consumer advocacy group that advocates for safer and healthier foods.
+The Center for Science in the Public Interest (CSPI) is a Washington, D.C.–based non-profit watchdog and consumer advocacy group.

 History and funding

 CSPI is a consumer advocacy organization.
 Its focus is nutrition and health, food safety, and alcohol policy.
 CSPI was founded in 1971 by the microbiologist Michael F. Jacobson, along with the meteorologist James Sullivan and the chemist Albert Fritsch, two fellow scientists from Ralph Nader's Center for the Study of Responsive Law.
 In the early days, CSPI focused on various aspects such as nutrition, environmental issues, and nuclear energy.
 However, after the 1977 departure of Fritsch and Sullivan, CSPI began to focus largely on nutrition and food safety and began publishing nutritional analyses and critiques.

 CSPI has 501(c)(3) status.
 Its chief source of income is its Nutrition Action Healthletter, which has about 900,000 subscribers and does not accept advertising.
 The organization receives about 5 to 10 percent of its $17 million annual budget from grants by private foundations.

 CSPI has more than sixty staff members and an annual budget from over $20 million.

-Jacobson now serves as a Senior Scientist at CSPI, with Peter Lurie acting as the organization's current President.
+Jacobson now serves as a Senior Scientist at CSPI, with Peter G. Lurie acting as the organization's current President.